 Richard is responsible for the overall business direction, investment strategies and operations of FCT.
 He leads the FCAM management team to ensure that FCT’s finance, investment, asset management, investor relations and other plans and initiatives are executed successfully.

-Richard holds a Bachelor of Science (Honours) degree in Estate Management and a Master of Science degree in Real Estate, both from the National University of Singapore.
+Richard holds a Master of Science degree in Real Estate and a Bachelor of Science (Honours) degree in Estate Management, both from the National University of Singapore.

 Chief Financial Officer